 Since the HC-06 is a slave only device, the connection must be started by another device.
 Below are the steps to pair and then connect with an Android device.

-I am using an app called Bluetooth Terminal which is available for free on google play.
+I am using an app called Bluetooth Terminal which is no longer available on google play (updated Nov 2023).

 Before you can connect to the HC-06 you need to pair it.